florajs/cluster/README.md

 You can perform extended tests in your worker on startup - just exit if something fails.
 On a graceful reload, the master process will cancel the reload and shutdown all workers of the new generation.
-Reload is assumed to be successful when all workers starts listen()ing.
+Reload is assumed to be successful when all workers called their ready() function.
 The old generation of workers is shutdown not before all new workers are up and running.

 ### Status